brenner7/BigPanda/api_spec.md

 Response                   |	Description
 ---------------------------|-------------
 `200 OK`	| Success.
-`201 Created` |	New resource created.
+`201 Created` |	New comment created.
 `204 No Content` |	The server successfully processed the request and is not returning any content.
 `400 Bad Request`	| Default code for invalid requests.
 For example, it is missing a mandatory field.
 Check the error message and ensure that the JSON includes the correct parameters.
 `401 Unauthorized` |	Token is invalid or missing.
 Check that the request includes the correct HTTP headers.
 `404 Not Found` |	Requested endpoint isn't available.
 Ensure that the request uses one of the API endpoints specified in the documentation.
 `409 Conflict`	| Request cannot be performed due to a conflict.
-For example, attempting to resolve an incident that's already resolved.
+For example, attempting to read a comment that was deleted.
 `500 Internal Server Error` |	Default code for errors that occur due to problems on BigPanda servers.
 Retry the request after some time.
 `501 Not Implemented`	| Unsupported method.